-As in prior years, the pay-at-risk components in 2021 represented a significant portion of total compensation as can be seen in the compensation mix pie chart below.
+As in prior years, the pay-at-risk components in 2022 represented a significant portion of total compensation as can be seen in the compensation mix pie chart below.
 This is consistent with the compensation philosophy of the HRCC.
-Considering Mr. Eckert was given a one-time, front loaded grant when his second employment agreement was signed on July 16, 2020, Mr. Eckert Long-Term Incentive Target has been annualized over the three-year term of his employment agreement in the compensation mix pie chart graph below.
+Considering Mr. Eckert was given a one-time, front-loaded grant when his second employment agreement was signed on July 16, 2020, and extended for a further two year term on September 15, 2022, Mr. Eckert's LTIP Target has been annualized over the remainder of term (until July 15, 2025) of his employment agreement in the compensation mix pie chart graph below.